Tu-Hanh-Nguyen/hiring-tips/README.md

 > 👉 **Also recommended:** [_The 4 fastest ways not to get hired as a data scientist_](https://towardsdatascience.com/the-4-fastest-ways-not-to-get-hired-as-a-data-scientist-565b42bd011e) by [Jeremie Harris](http://twitter.com/jeremiecharris).
 The four most deadly mistakes you can make on your resume.

+> 👉 **Also, also recommended:** [_Resume workshop_](https://drive.google.com/open?id=1UovH6Smtcb86hqH4k5s6Tl-Gzjed4gkN) by [Patrick Shyu](https://twitter.com/techleadhd).
+Patrick is an ex-Google team lead who has reviewed hundreds of engineering resumes and has some amazing tips on how to optimize yours.

 **How to do it:**

 (If you already have a resume, skip the first 2 steps.)